Saturday, 1 January 2022

 He suggested Tin Lizzie, the name of a robot character from the comic, itself named for the common nickname for the iconic Ford Model T car.
 Bell also suggested they change ‘Tin’ to ‘Thin’ to play on the Irish accent’s propensity to drop the ‘h’

-After a while, Lynott and Downey agreed to the idea and the name stuck, as they thought the confusion was amusing and would create a talking point.
+After a while, (Phil) Lynott and (Brian) Downey agreed to the idea and the name stuck, as they thought the confusion was amusing and would create a talking point.
 For some of their early gigs, the band were mistakenly promoted as “Tin Lizzy” or “Tin Lizzie”

 8) Track five, side two (track #11 on the CD) “Steppin’ Out” started life as a piano and saxophone instrumental on the B-side of the 1959 Memphis Slim single “My Gal Keeps Me Crying (Vee Jay SS1236) and also on his LP At The Gate Of Horn (Vee Jay LP1012) where it was credited to “L.C.
 Frazier” which was a pseudonym for Memphis Slim.
 It was Clapton’s onstage guitar tour de force during his time with John Mayall, and he took it with him to Cream where it became an extended improvisational marathon, lasting 15 minutes or more